-Mediators push to renew truce as world recoils at reignited Israel-Gaza war
+Mediators push to renew truce as Israel-Hamas war resumes

 Photos: Palestinians flee homes, dig in rubble as Gaza strikes resume

-Meanwhile, the world has reacted with disappointment and horror at the unravelling of the truce and swift return to fighting, and called for urgent efforts to stem the violence and prevent further civilian casualties inside the enclave.
+Officials around the world shared their disappointment at the unravelling of the truce and swift return to fighting.
+Some called for urgent efforts to stem the violence and prevent further civilian casualties inside the enclave.

-A United Nations official said that “those in power have decided that the killing of children would recommence”.
+A United Nations official said: “Those in power have decided that the killing of children would recommence.”

 Israel and Hamas have blamed one another for the breakdown of the truce.

 “The Hamas-ISIS terrorist organization has violated the outline.
-It has not met its obligation to release all of the women hostages today and has launched rockets at Israeli citizens,” Israel’s Prime Minister Benjamin Netanyahu’s office said in a statement.
+It has not met its obligation to release all of the women hostages today and has launched rockets at Israeli citizens,” Israeli Prime Minister Benjamin Netanyahu’s office said in a statement on Friday.

 “The government of Israel is committed to achieving the goals of the war: Releasing the hostages, eliminating Hamas and ensuring that Gaza never again constitutes a threat to the residents of Israel,” it added.

-Hamas officials claimed that Israel had worked to wreck efforts to extend the truce.
+Hamas officials accused Israel of working to wreck efforts to extend the truce.

-Osama Hamdan, a senior official for the group that governs Gaza, told Al Jazeera: “Every day in the past seven days of the temporary ceasefire, Israel was acting in a way to undermine the whole process.
+Osama Hamdan, a senior official for the group, which governs Gaza, told Al Jazeera: “Every day in the past seven days of the temporary ceasefire, Israel was acting in a way to undermine the whole process.
 We were and we still are positive about all the efforts, but the Israelis are refusing them.”

-Qatar, which together with Egypt and the United States has been mediating between Israel and Hamas, confirmed on Friday that “negotiations between the two sides are continuing with the aim of returning to a state of pause”.
+Qatar, which together with Egypt and the United States has been mediating between Israel and Hamas, confirmed on Friday that “negotiations between the two sides are continuing with the aim of returning to a state of pause.”

 It said it is committed “to continuing the efforts that led to the humanitarian pause, and will not hesitate to do everything necessary to return to calm”.